-After knowing the lower bound conjecture of shear viscosity to entropy density $(\eta/s)$ as $\hbar/(4\pi k_B)$ or $1/(4\pi)$ (in natural unit)~\cite{25Kovtun:2004de}, scientific communities are curious to know those strongly coupled systems, which are close to that lower bounds.
-Experimentally, the RF, like quark and hadronic matter, produced in high energy heavy ion collision experiments and NRF like cold atom systems~\cite{27Sch_fer_2009} are identified as those strongly coupled systems.
-Present article is aimed to calculate shear viscosity coefficient at finite magnetic field for GF and compare with NRF and RF systems.
-Refs.~\cite{24PhysRevLett.103.025301, CWA} provided theoretical calculation of shear viscosity for GF case in absence of magnetic field.
-Present work will explore its finite magnetic field extension.
-There are rigorous theoretical earlier works \cite{narozhny2019magnetohydrodynamics,alekseev2016negative,scaffidi2017hydrodynamic} of electron hydrodynamics at finite magnetic field, where they aim to focusly explain the contemporary experimental phenomenon - negative resistance as a signature of Hall viscosity.
-In this regards, present work will not dig theoretical framework in that phenomenological direction, rather stay with the comparison type agenda - what is the similarity and disimilarity in magnetic field and medium scale of three extreme many body systems of non-relativistic, relativistic and graphene cases.
+After knowing the lower bound conjecture of shear viscosity to entropy density $(\frac{\eta}{s})$ as $\frac{\hbar}{(4\pi k_B)}$ or $\frac{1}{4 \pi}$ (in natural unit)~\cite{25Kovtun:2004de}, scientific communities are curious to know those strongly coupled systems, which are close to that lower bounds.
+Experimentally, the RF, like quark and hadronic matter, produced in high-energy heavy ion collision experiments and NRF like cold atom systems~\cite{27Sch_fer_2009}, are identified as those strongly coupled systems.
+The present article is aimed to calculate shear viscosity coefficient at finite magnetic field for GF and compare with NRF and RF systems.
+Refs.~\cite{24PhysRevLett.103.025301, CWA} provided a theoretical calculation of shear viscosity for the GF case in the absence of a magnetic field.
+The present work will explore its finite magnetic field extension.
+There are rigorous theoretical earlier works \cite{narozhny2019magnetohydrodynamics,alekseev2016negative,PhysRevLett.118.226601} of electron hydrodynamics at finite magnetic field, where they aim to focus on explaining the contemporary experimental phenomenon - negative resistance as a signature of Hall viscosity.
+In this regard, the present work will not dig into the theoretical framework in that phenomenological direction, rather stay with the comparison type agenda - what is the similarity and dissimilarity in the magnetic field and medium scale of three extreme many-body systems of non-relativistic, relativistic, and graphene cases.

-The article is organized as follows: first formalism part is addressed in Sec.(\ref{sec: Form}), then results is given in Sec.(\ref{sec: Results}) and summarized in Sec.(\ref{sec: Sum}).
-We will use natural unit $\hbar= c=k_B=1$ in entire article.
+The article is organized as follows: the first formalism part is addressed in Sec. (\ref{sec: Form}), then the results are given in Sec. (\ref{sec: Results}) and summarized in Sec. (\ref{sec: Sum}).
+We will use the natural unit $\hbar=c=k_B=1$ in the entire article.